Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 A panel of six enzymes was tested to assess juice quality.
 In addition, four measurements were taken of each juicer/produce combination when comparing the six juicers.

-The results of this study showed enzyme activity was very comparable in all of the juicers.
+This study showed enzyme activity was very comparable in all of the juicers.
 Additionally, the differences in enzymes were often greater between batches of produce than between the five kinds of juicers.

 According to Dr. Donaldson: